cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment3/Homework3.md

 cd apps
 ```

-Once in the apps folder, use the git clone command to download ASTRAL to the culster
+Once in the apps folder, use the git clone command to download ASTRAL to this folder

 ```
 git clone https://github.com/smirarab/ASTRAL.git